You know that reading fluency is not performance. It's coherence.

 Image

-Develop shared pace and timing in the sessions
+Develop shared pace and timing in every session.

-The techniques for building attention and fluency are demonstrated in the video lessons.
-Teachers co-teach with the video resources each week for the first ten weeks, following a carefully sequenced set of activities that has been researched and refined in schools since 2013.
-The Rhythm for Reading Roadmap provides a clear curriculum for each year group.
+The techniques for building attention and fluency are demonstrated through the video lessons.
+For the first ten weeks, teachers co-teach with the video resources, following a carefully sequenced set of activities that has been researched and refined in schools since 2013.
+The Rhythm for Reading Roadmap provides a clear year-by-year curriculum that supports consistent progress.

 Image